| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 dlopen-flags argument is a list of flags.
 Each flag must be one of

-the following scheme symbols: lazy
+the following scheme symbols: lazy, now or

-man page for the meaning of these
+global.
+See the dlopen man page for the meaning of these

 arguments.